-The Royal College of Nursing has written to Boris Johnson to confirm that all healthcare staff, including those employed in general practice and social care, will no longer need to pay the NHS surcharge.
+The RCN has written to Boris Johnson to confirm that all healthcare staff, including those employed in general practice and social care, will no longer need to pay the NHS surcharge.

 The Government announced last month that it would scrap the £400 International Health Surcharge – paid each year by migrants for themselves and every dependent they have – for healthcare workers in the NHS.

-In a letter sent yesterday to Mr Johnson, the RCN asked for confirmation that all healthcare workers will be exempt from the charge, including those employed in independent settings and social care, as well as their spouses and dependents.
+In a letter sent yesterday to Mr Johnson, the RCN asked for confirmation that all healthcare workers will be exempt from the NHS surcharge, including those employed in independent settings and social care, as well as their spouses and dependents.

 It stated: ‘At a time when our healthcare system is precariously understaffed, ensuring the exemption truly benefits healthcare staff, their families and dependents is vital to making the UK an attractive place to recruit and retain international staff.’